Connect to the cluster (SSH)

 Connecting to WVU’s Clusters via SSH

 Currently, WVU has two clusters available for access.
-Depending on which cluster you are using, the instructions for connecting slightly differ.
+The instructions for connecting slightly differ depending on which cluster you are using.

 General SSH Connection Instructions